esp-rs/std-training/book/src/03_3_2_http_client.md

         _ => anyhow::bail!("unexpected response code: {}", status),
     }
 ```
-The status error can be returned with [Anyhow](https://docs.rs/anyhow/latest/anyhow/index.html), who returns the result and manages internally any type `Error` that implements `std::error:Error`.
+The status error can be returned with the [Anyhow](https://docs.rs/anyhow/latest/anyhow/index.html), crate which contains various functionality to simplify application-level error handling.
+It supplies a universal `anyhow::Result<T>`, wrapping the success (`Ok`) case in T and removing the need to specify the Err type, as long as every error you return implements `std::error::Error`.

 ✅ Turn your `response` into a `embedded_svc::io::Read` reader by calling `response.reader()` and read the received data chunk by chunk into a `u8` buffer using `reader.do_read(&mut buf)`. `do_read` returns the number of bytes read - you're done when this value is `0`.